-Launchcloud LLC is committed to preserving the confidentiality and integrity of all information it holds and processes and to operating its business in compliance with the requirements of the UK Data Protection Act 1998.
+Launchcloud LLC is committed to preserving the confidentiality and integrity of all information it holds and processes and to operating its business in compliance with the requirements of the General Data Protection Regulation (“GDPR”), the UK Data Protection Act 2018 and all other applicable laws relating to the processing of Personal Data (collectively, the “Legislation”).

 We recognize the importance of Personal Data and of respecting the privacy rights of individuals.
-This Data Protection & Security Policy (“Policy”) sets out the principles which we apply to our Processing of Personal Data and use of Confidential Information so that we not only safeguard one of our most valuable assets, but also that which belongs to our customers and employees.
+This Data Protection Policy (“Policy”) sets out the principles which we apply to our Processing of Personal Data so that we not only safeguard one of our most valuable assets, but also that which belongs to our customers and employees.
 For the most part we process this information in one of two capacities, either: (i) as a Data Controller for our own internal business operations, such as human resources, administration, marketing, sales etc., or (ii) as a Data Processor when carrying out our software-as-a-service (or “SaaS”) operations for our customers.
-However for certain software products, Launchcloud LLC will undertake processing in both capacities and employees will be specifically advised when they are processing Personal Data in both capacities.

-Although the Legislation places most of the obligations upon the Data Controller, it is the responsibility of all Launchcloud LLC employees to apply the provisions of this Policy in relation to all Processing of Personal Data and handling of Confidential Information, whether Launchcloud LLC is acting as Data Controller or Data Processor (or both).
+It is the responsibility of all Launchcloud LLC employees to apply the provisions of this Policy in relation to all Processing of Personal Data, whether Launchcloud LLC is acting as Data Controller or Data Processor (or both).
 Launchcloud LLC provides employees with regular instruction in respect of such matters.

 means information that is processed electronically (e.g. by computer), is recorded manually (e.g. on paper) with the intention of being processed electronically, or is recorded as part of any filing system structured by reference to individuals or criteria relating to them in such a way that specific information relating to a particular individual is readily accessible.